Table of contents

 4. Customizing the shutdown process

-5. Cleanup before shutdown
+6. Cleanup before shutdown

-6. Kubernetes liveness and readyness probes
+7. Kubernetes liveness and readiness probes

-7. Why do I see 5xx errors when my application is shutting down?
+8. Why do I see 5xx errors when my application is shutting down?

 Overview

-Coldbrew applications are built on top of go-coldbrew/core package, have the ability to handle POSIX signals.
+ColdBrew applications are built on top of go-coldbrew/core package, have the ability to handle POSIX signals.

 This is useful when you want to gracefully shutdown your application, specially when you are running your application on a platform like Kubernetes that expects your application to gracefully shutdown during a rolling update or scale down.